Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 #### A note about docker caching

 The azure-sdk team regularly update the image associated with the `latest` tag.
-Combined with the fact that docker will aggressively cache if possible, it is very possible that developers' local machines are running with an outdated version of the test proxy.
+Combined with the fact that docker will aggressively cache if possible, it is very possible that developers' local machines may be running outdated versions of the test-proxy.

 To ensure that your local copy is up to date, run: